 Items such as upholstered furniture, clothing, carpets, and draperies are all professionally cleaned through a process, which breaks down the odor-causing molecules.

 Before the cleanup crew arrives, make sure you have photographed everything.
 The best thing about hiring a professional cleaning service is that the cleaning is done in a methodical way, which prevents the soot from spreading.
-When facing such a situation, better call Service Team of Professionals.
+When facing such a situation, better call STOP Restoration.
 Offering services in Las Vegas, Henderson, Boulder City, Summerlin and many other areas, the company specializes in cleanup and restoration of all kinds of disastrous situations.
 Make a quick call to S.T.O.P at (702) 803-3094 for emergency cleaning service.